Skip to main content

 Introduction: Understanding the Idea of a Crypto Presale

 A crypto presale is the earliest stage of a new cryptocurrency project - a time when tokens are offered to early supporters before the public launch.
 For beginners, it’s a way to join a project while prices are usually lower and before exchanges list the token.
 In 2025, many investors see presales as a learning step into blockchain projects, not just a quick trade.
 This guide explains what a crypto presale really is, how it works, and what to look out for before joining one.
+You may also want to understand how crypto presales differ from ICOs.

 What Exactly Is a Crypto Presale?